raveljs/ravel-postgresql-provider/README.md

 ### Step 4: Configuration

-Requiring the `ravel-postgresql-provider` module will register a configuration parameter with Ravel which must be supplied via `.ravelrc` or `app.set()`:
+Requiring the `ravel-postgresql-provider` module will register a configuration parameter with Ravel which must be supplied via `.ravelrc` or `app.set()`.
+This configuration parameter matches the format defined by `pg` for [Pools](https://node-postgres.com/api/pool):

 *.ravelrc*
 ```json